chenasraf/express-otp/README.md

 ### Authenticate a user

 To lock any endpoint behind authentication, use the provided `authenticate()` middleware.
 If the user provided the token by your specified method, the user is injected into the request.
-If the `req` object contains a `user`, that means your user is authenticated!
+Otherwise, an error will be chained to the next middleware.
+You can make it respond immediately with an error by using `errorResponse` option.

 Further requests will still need to be validated with a correct token.
 The authentication state will **not be saved in memory** between sessions - that is up to you to implement (if necessary).